 This is actually one of the stronger arguments for outsourcing.
 Your investment is low, and you can figure out if a referral program will work for your business without spending too much time on it.
 Outsourcing means you can launch a referral program with very little work involved on your end.
 You get an out-of-the-box experience, and also the chance to customize the program to your liking.
 You don’t have to worry about the ongoing needs for updating, debugging and keeping the software moving forward.

-Typically, launching a program with the help of referral software means your program can be set up and ready to go within just a few hours or a few days.
+Typically, launching a program with the help of referral marketing platform means your program can be set up and ready to go within just a few hours or a few days.
 Even highly advanced programs can be set up in a relatively short time period.

 And, if the results aren’t there, you’ll know, and you can just kill the program.

 Referral marketing services aren’t for everyone.
 As we listed, there are some arguments that are perfectly valid and true, and some that are false, and many that are in-between and require a little more consideration, depending on your business.
-Ultimately the choice is yours.
+Ultimately the choice is yours, but if you find yourself in the market, you can check out a great list of referral marketing services we keep track of.